SpaceShaman/ORMagic/README.md

 - [ ] Bulk operations (save, update, delete)
 - [ ] Migrations

+## Changelog

+Changes for each release are thoroughly documented in [release notes](https://github.com/SpaceShaman/ORMagic/releases)

 ## License

 This project is licensed under the terms of the [MIT license](https://github.com/SpaceShaman/ORMagic?tab=MIT-1-ov-file)